Derek Bell returns to Le Mans this year, to race a Porsche 962 for the first time in twenty years.

 Martin says: “I’m thrilled that Derek will race my 962 at this year’s event.
 Adding ‘driven by Derek Bell’ to a car with an existing Le Mans history is fantastic.
 As a huge Le Mans fan, it does not get much better than that”.

 The Group C race starts at 10:05 hrs CET on Saturday, June 18.
 Qualifying is the previous Thursday at 16:00 hrs CET.
 I’m not at this year’s Le Mans 24-Hour, but will be at the Classic in July.
-We’ll find some streams and share them.
+We’ll find some online web streams and share them.